 In Redfield, however, the average commute to work is quite long.
 On average, people spend 32.83 minutes each day getting to work, which is significantly higher than the national average.

-Being a small city, Redfield does not have a public transit system used by locals to get to and from work.
+Redfield is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Redfield is somewhat higher than in the average US city of 21.84%: 25.69% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Redfield who are college-educated is somewhat higher than the average US community of 21.84%: 25.69% of adults in Redfield have at least a bachelor's degree.

 The per capita income in Redfield in 2022 was $29,283, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $117,132 for a family of four.
 However, Redfield contains both very wealthy and poor people as well.